-The streetscape improvements proposed along Seaport Boulevard will include renovations between the existing eastern curb and the new retail entrances, as well as curb modifications along the southern edge of Seaport Boulevard.
+The Public Realm and streetscape improvements proposed along Seaport Boulevard will include renovations between the existing eastern curb and the new retail entrances, as well as curb modifications along the southern edge of Seaport Boulevard.
 Along Seaport Boulevard, the curb will be configured to provide a more visible and safer connection below the Viaduct at the existing crosswalk.
 The sidewalk at the edge of the street would be improved with new pavers.
 New arcade space will be created to provide a sheltered pedestrian space with access to retail.
+Replacing the existing loading docks with retail will activate Seaport Boulevard and provide an improved public space.